avetisyan66/react-native-updated-sound/.github/ISSUE_TEMPLATE/1_Get_help.md

 ---
 name: ❓Get help
-about: Get help using react-native-sound in your project
+about: Get help using react-native-updated-sound in your project
 labels: 'question'
 ---